Unboxed-Software/solana-course/content/basic-anchor-program.md

 # TL;DR

-- The `seeds` and `bump` constraints provide a simple way to initialize and validate PDAs in Anchor
+- The `seeds` and `bump` constraints are used to initialize and validate PDAs in Anchor
-- The `realloc` constraint provides a simple way to reallocate space on an existing account
+- The `realloc` constraint is used to reallocate space on an existing account
-- The `close` constraint provides simple and secure way to close an account and refund its rent
+- The `close` constraint is used to close an account and refund its rent

 # Overview